 If you would prefer to have the pad under your foot rather than around your foot.
 Most people find the elastic band of the Strutz pad to be quite comfortable, though others may prefer a band-less situation.

 If you wear open-toe footwear on a regular basis.
-Most people who wear open-toe footwear prefer the less visible Pedag metatarsal pads as opposed to Strutz foot pads due to the appearance of the elastic band encircling the foot.
+Most people who wear open-toe footwear prefer the less visible Pedag metatarsal pads to Strutz foot pads, due to the appearance of the elastic band encircling the foot associated with the latter.

 Which metatarsal pad you select depends upon the above factors and your own personal preferences.
 Both options work exceptionally well to promote optimal foot form and function and rehabilitate your foot and toes.

 If you have diabetes, suffer from persistent chronic joint problems and foot pain, experience numbness in your feet, or have circulation problems, please consult a natural foot health practitioner before using Strutz foot pads.
 Approval from your health care provider is very important in ensuring an optimal experience with the pads if one or more of the above considerations applies to you.